XDGFX/PPP/README.md

 **Why are there so many backslashes?**
 You need to double any backslash, because normally it's a special 'escape character' which would break the code.
 You need to 'escape' the 'escape character' (https://stackoverflow.com/questions/19095796/how-to-print-backslash-with-python)

+**Want to run this automatically every X amount of time?**
+Use [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md).
+You may need to apply [this fix](https://www.digitalocean.com/community/questions/unable-to-execute-a-python-script-via-crontab-but-can-execute-it-manually-what-gives).

+Example crontab:

+`* * * * * cd /path/to/PPP && /usr/bin/python3 /path/to/PPP/PPP.py >> /path/to/PPP/PPP.log`